crfews/rainbow-squid/README.md

 # rainbow-squid
-This code creates a rainbow squid image by putting a squid shaped mask on a pride flag.
+This code creates a rainbow squid image by putting a squid-shaped mask on a pride flag.
 # Image Credit
 Original squid image was taken from Pixabay.